-Under Policy AVL4, Skelton Grange Road, East site (AV83) is allocated for general employment
+Under Policy AVL4, Skelton Grange Road, East site (AV83) is allocated for general employment.

-- An Ecological Assessment is required and where appropriate, mitigation measures will need to be provided including a buffer to the waterfront on the northern boundary. - The site is located within Phase 3 of the indicative heat network shown on Map 6.
+- Part of the AVL Green Infrastructure Network is adjacent to the north-western boundary of Site AV83.
+An appropriate soft landscape treatment will be required that is sensitive to the nature conservation value of the adjacent land. - The site is located within Phase 3 of the indicative heat network shown on Map 6.